How to read a certificate of insurance form

 - Insured: The name and address of the person(s) or business covered by the policy

-- Insurance coverages: The insured’s liability insurance coverages – typically general liability, commercial auto, umbrella liability, and workers’ compensation liability.
+- Insurance coverages: The insured’s liability insurance coverages – typically general liability, commercial auto, umbrella liability, and workers’ compensation.
 This section also shows policy numbers and their effective and expiration dates.

 - Insurers: All companies providing the coverage listed above

 - Limits of liability: How much coverage in dollars each policy provides with coverage subtype

 - Description of operations, locations, vehicles: A catch-all space to respond to specific requests such as being listed as an additional insured